-In accordance with SFAS No. 142 (Goodwill and Other Intangible Assets) an impairment test of goodwill and non-amortizable intangible assets is performed at least once a year, or if events occur or circumstances change that would indicate the carrying value might be impaired (see Note 1.
+In accordance with IFRS 3 (Business Combinations) an annual impairment test of goodwill and nonamortizable intangible assets is performed at least once a year, or if events occur or circumstances change that would indicate the carrying value might be impaired (see Note 1.
 IV. o, Goodwill and other intangible assets with indefinite useful lives).

-To comply with the regulation of SFAS No. 142 and determine possible impairments of these assets, the fair value of the reporting unit is compared to the reporting units carrying amount.
+To comply with the regulation of IFRS 3 and determine possible impairments of these assets, the fair value of the reporting units (Cash generating units) is compared to the reporting unit's carrying amount.
 The fair value of each reporting unit is estimated using estimated future cash flows for the unit discounted by a weighted average cost of capital specific to that unit.
 Estimated cash flows are based on budgets for the next three years, and projections for the following years based on an expected growth rate.
 The growth rates are based on industry and internal projections.
 The discount rate reflects any inflation in local cash flows and risks inherent to each reporting unit.
 If the fair value of the reporting unit is less than its carrying value, a second step is performed which compares the fair value of the reporting unit's goodwill to the carrying value of its goodwill.
 If the fair value of the goodwill is less than its carrying value, the difference is recorded as an impairment.